Skip to content

 MealWhat you're eatingCalProteinCarbsFat

-BreakfastOvernight oats: rolled oats, Greek yogurt, chia seeds, peanut butter, sliced banana, drizzle of honey48022g58g18g
+BreakfastOvernight oats: rolled oats, soy yogurt, chia seeds, peanut butter, sliced banana, drizzle of maple syrup48018g60g18g

-LunchTurkey and avocado wrap: whole wheat tortilla, sliced turkey breast, avocado, spinach, tomato, mustard46032g36g18g
+LunchSmashed chickpea and avocado wrap: whole wheat tortilla, smashed chickpeas, avocado, spinach, tomato, mustard46018g48g22g

-DinnerSheet pan shrimp and vegetables: shrimp, zucchini, bell pepper, red onion, olive oil, served over couscous64038g62g22g
+DinnerSheet pan crispy tofu and vegetables: pressed tofu, zucchini, bell pepper, red onion, olive oil, served over couscous64032g66g24g

-Protein: 22%.
-Carbs: 41%.
-Fat: 35%.
+Protein: 16%.
+Carbs: 46%.
+Fat: 37%.
 This is the "I need food, not a project" day.
 Overnight oats take five minutes the night before.
-The turkey wrap is assembly, not cooking.
-The sheet pan goes in the oven for 15 minutes while you do something else.
-If 98g protein feels low, swap the apple and almond butter for a cup of cottage cheese with berries (180 cal, 28g protein) and you jump to 120g.
+The chickpea wrap is assembly, not cooking.
+The sheet pan goes in the oven for 20 minutes while you do something else.
+If 72g protein feels low, swap the apple and almond butter for 1.5 cups of edamame (280 cal, 24g protein) and you jump to 92g.

 Day 4: Comfort Food